rotationalio/data-playground/opensky/python/README.md

 topics:read
 ```

-Save your Ensign API key credentials to a JSON file.
+Save your Ensign API key credentials to a `secret/publish_creds.json`, or any safe location in your file system.

 Alternatively, specify Ensign credentials in the environment.
 ```